 At HR Construction Group, we offer fast-track construction contractor services, meaning we’ll get your project finished as fast as possible and effectively delegate tasks to our team and trusted subcontractors.
 We’re also licensed and insured to ensure your business is protected and that we have the needed coverage in the event of an accident.
 Alongside our insurance and licenses, you can trust us to stay in contact with you before, during, and after a project, keeping you informed throughout the entire process.

 We work all across the country.
-Feel free to call us at 301-330-1650 or reach out to us online so we can start planning and perform general contracting work for your commercial property.
+Feel free to call us at 301-330-1650 or reach out to us online so we can start planning and performing general contracting work for your commercial property.